rebelsky/csc322-jekyll/_dev/_handouts/email.md

   question, please put a term like "Question" or "Help" or even "**HELP!**" in the subject line.
 (Yes, I know that the use of all capital letters is a form of shouting.
-It's okay if you virtually shout when asking for help.)
+It's okay, and perhaps even preferable, if you virtually shout when asking for help.)
 * If you are replying to a message and are changing the topic of the message, please also change the subject line.
 If you want to be precise, you can include the old subject line in parentheses,